- Games, Toys, and Hobbies»

 - Board Games

-Chess Openings: A Solid Line in the Ruy Lopez for White with 6.d3 (The Martinez Variation)
+Chess Openings: Play Simply and Solidly as White in the Ruy Lopez with 6.d3 (The Martinez Variation)

 Due to regulations by Hubpages, I may no longer link to Chessgames.com.
 Please highlight and search the bold/italicized games in order to view them on Chessgames.com.

 Primary "Tabiya" or Starting Position of the 6.d3 Martinez Variation of the Ruy Lopez

 Ruy Lopez Players: You Never Have to See the Marshall Attack Again.

 With any chess opening, there are always unavoidable variations, each having their advantages and disadvantages.
 And as is the case in life generally, in chess, we can't always get what we want; but if we could always force our opponent to play only certain opening lines, the game would definitely suffer on account.
 With 6.d3 in the Ruy Lopez, white may not be attempting to fight for the objectively biggest advantage possible -- maximally testing their opponent on the sharpest and/or longest theoretical lines, but here white does often get a relatively safe and solid position that they can slowly improve, as well as the potential psychological advantage of avoiding certain theoretical lines while playing something they may know somewhat better than their opponent.
 In the vein of Magnus Carlsen, who is famous for his slow and grinding style from equal-ish or even slightly inferior opening variations, I promote this opening, though it is by no means inferior.